 - 1 fresh tomato thin sliced

-Roast in oven 15 - 20 minutes or until salmon is flaky.
-Place the salmon under the broiler for 1 minute to crisp things up a bit.
+- Roast in oven 15 – 20 minutes or until salmon is flaky.
 Serve immediately.

-Tomato Basil Parmesan Salmon …It’s What’s for Salmon Saturday.
+Tomato Basil Salmon with Parmesan …It’s What’s for Salmon Saturday.